 - Don’t apply for multiple loans and credit cards at once.
 The hard inquiries can lower your credit score and might be a red flag to potential lenders that you’re financially overextended.
 Depending on your credit history, you may want to wait 3 to 6 months between applications.

-- Keep an eye on your credit report and dispute any errors you find.
+- Keep an eye on your credit report and dispute any errors you notice.
 Common errors include a misspelled name, wrong address, accounts you didn’t open, or accounts incorrectly reported as late or in default.
-If you spot an error, dispute it with the credit bureau that listed the mistake ASAP.
+If you spot an error, dispute it with the credit bureau that listed the mistake.